By William Epperly of Forum Health Bloomingdale

-I haven’t written much lately about testosterone pellets, but I was recently reminded by a female patient and friend of mine how powerful these little pellets are.
-She absolutely loves her pellets and so do a lot of my other patients, and for good reason.
 Testosterone pellets have many potential benefits for both men and women.
-It makes obvious sense that they would help men, but most people don’t realize that women need testosterone, too.
+It makes sense that they would help men, but most people don’t realize that women need testosterone, too.

 A woman’s normal total testosterone blood level is about 1/20 the level of an average male.
 But even at that low level, good things happen.
-Testosterone maintains libido and healthy sexual response, including raising the intensity of orgasms.
+For example, testosterone maintains libido and healthy sexual response including raising the intensity of orgasms.
 But it also helps maintain energy, drive, good mood, strong bones, mental clarity, and healthy skin.
-The prevalence of sexual dysfunction among all women is estimated to be between 25% and 63%, and the prevalence in postmenopausal women is even higher, with rates between 68% and 86%.
-Testosterone depletion plays a major role in these percentages.
+The prevalence of sexual dysfunction among all women is estimated to be between 25 percent and 63 percent.
+The prevalence in postmenopausal women is even higher, with rates between 68 percent and 86 percent.
+And testosterone depletion plays a major role in that.

-So if you or your doctor measures your testosterone level, and it’s low, what can you do?
-You have three options, but only two options I commonly recommend:
+If you or your doctor measures your testosterone level, and it’s low, what can you do?
+You have 3 options, however the first two are most recommended:

-- Testosterone pellet implants – These pellets are the size of a cooked long grain of rice.
-One or two pellets are painlessly inserted under the skin of the lateral buttocks every 3-6 months.
-They slowly release testosterone hormone, and even can release more hormone when it’s needed (as in when exercising).
-Scars are minimal and hidden beneath the location of a bikini.
-You can stay on pellets for many years without a problem.
-I usually have women stop pellets when they turn 90.
+- Testosterone Pellet Implants – These are the size of a cooked long grain of rice.
+One or two are painlessly inserted under the skin of the lateral buttocks every 3-to-6 months.
+They slowly release the testosterone hormone, and even can release more hormone when it’s needed like when working out.
+They leave no residual, scars are minimal and hidden beneath the location of a bikini.
+You can stay on testosterone pellets for many years without a problem, however, I usually have women stop them when they turn 90.

-- Testosterone gel or cream – Compounding pharmacies are all over these days, compounding pharmacists will make your gel or cream according to your pharmacist’s exact specifications.
+- Testosterone Gel or Cream – Compounding pharmacies are all over these days, and that is who makes it for you according to my exact specifications.
 You just smear it on every day after you shower or before bed.

-- Testosterone pills – There are testosterone pills, but I do not recommend using them.
+- Testosterone Pills – I do not recommend using these.

-I am amazed and delighted at how much patients love their testosterone therapy, and actually often drive long distances to get their pellets!
-Maybe you know someone who could benefit, too.
+Patients report loving their testosterone therapy, and actually often drive long distances to get their pellets!
+If you’ve been looking for a solution for low testosterone or know someone who could benefit from these therapies.